CourtneyCarson/pain-management-capstone-client/README.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* Ability to delete saved
+* Ability to delete saved notes
 * Ability to edit saved notes

 ## How to run it